Code-Institute-Submissions/LiamGaff-Book-Marked_AugResub/README.md

 * A review page with a form that allows you to leave a rating and comment on different titles.
 * You can read reviews left by other users.
 * A link to the books profile on google books.
+* Any time a user creates a password werkzeug.security is used to encrypt that password before it reaches the database.

 ## Features Still to Be Implemented
 * Upload an avatar/sticker/emoji for the user image.